 What does saving 5k in 3 months look like?

-The best way to make a savings goal feel more realistic is to break it down into bite-sized pieces.
+The best way to make short-term savings goals feel more realistic is to break them down into bite-sized pieces.
 Think of these smaller pieces as mini goals on your way to achieving your main savings goal.

-In addition, looking at your mini goals can help you feel more confident in your ability to meet your larger goal.
+In addition, looking at your mini-goals can help you understand how to meet your larger goal.

 Monthly savings to reach $5,000 in 3 months

-The very first step to learning how to save $5000 in 3 months is to break your goal down monthly.
+When learning how to save $5000 in 3 months, break your goal down monthly.
 You’ll need to save approximately $1,667 per month to reach your three-month goal.

 A monthly goal is a great place to start when setting larger financial goals.
 Because a month feels like an incredibly natural timeline for many of us.
-We often plan by the month.
+We often plan by the month for monthly expenses and also events.

 Using a monthly breakdown of your $5,000 lets you add your savings to your monthly calendar.